willduff/mixedreality-enthusiast-guide/docs/before-you-start.md

 ![Good to go](images/700px-goodtogo.png)

-## Make sure you have the Windows 10 Fall Creators Update installed
+## Make sure you have the Windows 10 Version 1709 or newer installed

-You must be running the Windows 10 Fall Creators Update to run Windows Mixed Reality.
-Windows 10 will notify you when the Fall Creators Update is available for your device.
-When the update is ready, you'll be asked to pick a time to install it if you're not ready.
-After it’s installed, your device will be running Windows 10, version 1709.
+You must be running the Windows 10 Version 1709 (the Fall Creators Update) or newer to use Windows Mixed Reality.
+Compatible versions of Windows 10 include:
+* Windows 10 Version 1709 (Fall Creators Update, build 16299)
+* Windows 10 Version 1803 (Spring Update, build 17134)

 To see which version of Windows 10 your device is currently running, select the **Start** button, then select **Settings  > System > About**.

-If you want to install the update now, go to the [Microsoft software download website](https://go.microsoft.com/fwlink/p/?LinkId=821363) and select **Update now**.
-Before doing this, you'll need to [make sure your device is up to date](https://support.microsoft.com/help/4027667).
-Select the **Start** button, then select **Settings > Update & security > Windows Update**.
+To ensure that Windows 10 is up to date on your PC, select the **Start** button, then select **Settings > Update & security > Windows Update**.
 Select **Check for updates**.
 If updates are available, install them.

 For more information on how to keep your PC up to date go [here](https://support.microsoft.com/en-us/help/12373/windows-update-faq)